 Connecticut Recreational Trails

-DEEP's CT Recreational Trails Grants Program Now Accepting Proposals - Deadline December 15, 2017 - Established 2015 Per CGS Section 23-103 as amended by Public Act No. 15-190, to provide funding to any private nonprofit organizations, municipalities, state departments and tribal governments in support of trail projects including:
+DEEP's CT Recreational Trails Grants Program - A request for proposals will be issued when funds become available.
+Established 2015 Per CGS Section 23-103 as amended by Public Act No. 15-190, to provide funding to any private nonprofit organizations, municipalities, state departments and tribal governments in support of trail projects including:

 Planning, design and construction of new trails (motorized and non-motorized).